 Under these circumstances, if the spouse who lives in the nursing home has no “intent” to move back home, Medicaid may demand that the home be sold.
-In this situation, the proceeds from the sale of the home would be used towards paying the cost of nursing home care until the proceeds were “spent down” to the eligible Medicaid asset limit.
-At this time, the institutionalized spouse could reapply for Medicaid.
-Even if the home was solely in the name of the spouse who lived at home (this spouse is also referred to as the community spouse), the institutionalized spouse may inherit the home via what is called “intestate succession”.
+In this situation, the proceeds from the sale of the home would make the institutionalized spouse ineligible for Medicaid.
+The proceeds would then be used towards paying the cost of nursing home care until they were “spent down” to the eligible Medicaid asset limit.
+At this time, the individual could reapply for Medicaid.
+Even if the home was solely in the name of the spouse who lived at home (the community spouse), the institutionalized spouse may inherit the home via what is called “intestate succession”.
 (This is when a spouse dies without a valid will and the deceased’s assets are passed onto the living spouse).
 If this happens, the home will be counted as an asset and the institutionalized spouse will be disqualified for Medicaid until the home is sold and the proceeds spent down on care.

 Both spouses have passed